 Attendance and Credit Policy

 It is the responsibility of the training providers to track operators' attendance at training events and to report that attendance to the DNR.
-In order to ensure that attendance is properly recorded, operators must check-out at the end of a training event.
+In order to ensure that attendance is properly recorded, operators must check-in at the beginning and check-out at the end of a training event.
 The check-out is not a new step for operators, but rather replaces when an operator would have picked up their paper credit slip at the end of training (before DNR went to electronic credit tracking).
 If an operator needs to leave early, they should also check-out so that they will be granted appropriate credit for the amount of time spent at the event.

 Without this check-out method, trainers do not have a way to verify how long an operator was in attendance.
-Therefore, operators who fail to check out will only be granted half of the maximum number of credits.

 Training Providers may use this script to read at the start of training events.